rikakoshimizu1/cifar10-cnn-analysis/README.md

  - The initial CNN model provided baseline performance.
 Adding more **convolutional** and **max pooling layers** helped extract more features but risked overfitting.
  - Incorporation of **dropout layers** in the third model effectively mitigated overfitting, as indicated by training loss plateauing and validation accuracy aligning more closely with training accuracy.
  - **Performance Comparison**
-   - Models 1 and 2 showeed decreaing training loss but diverging validation loss and accuracy, confirming **overfitting issues**.
+   - Models 1 and 2 showed decreasing training loss but diverging validation loss and accuracy, confirming **overfitting issues**.
    - Model 3's **dropout layers** improved validation metrics, highlighting the importance of **regularization** in CNNs.
  - Further tuning of **hyperparameters**, experimenting with **dense layers**, adjusting **dropout rates**, and possibly incorporating **batch normalization** could enhance model performance.